Yana (singer): Peak fame

 Over the following year, Yana made over 200 TV appearances in the US, Canada and Mexico.
-She was famous enough by then to be mentioned briefly in American newspapers without needing much introduction, as when the gossip columnist of the Milwaukee Sentinel, Earl Wilson, whose column was syndicated throughout the US, noted (in March 1956) that "the shapely British singer, Yana, is being sought by Columbia Pictures."
-Yana was read about in such provincial American towns as Sarasota, Florida as well as in Hollywood and New York City.
+She was famous enough by then to be mentioned briefly in American newspapers without needing much introduction, as when the gossip columnist of the Milwaukee Sentinel, Earl Wilson, whose column was syndicated throughout the US, noted (in March 1956) that "the shapely British singer, Yana, is being sought by Columbia Pictures".
+She was read about in provincial American towns such as Sarasota, Florida as well as in Hollywood and New York City.

-Yana's biggest hit as a singer was Climb Up the Wall, which is regarded as one of the top 30 British popular songs of the 1950s; despite that and her other recordings (Columbia Records and HMV, mostly), it has been said that Yana's actual earnings from records totalled only about £100 in the money of the time, by reason of the contractual arrangements typically in place for UK recording artists of that era.
+Yana's biggest success as a singer was with "Climb Up the Wall", which is regarded as one of the top 30 British popular songs of the 1950s; despite that and her other recordings (Columbia Records and His Master's Voice, mostly), it has been said that Yana's earnings from records totalled only about £100 in the money of the time, by reason of the contractual arrangements typically in place for UK recording artists of that era.

-The Yana Show was not very successful (some wag of the day dubbed it "The Yawna Show"); it was pulled after less than a dozen episodes.
+The Yana Show was not very successful; it was pulled after less than a dozen episodes.
 Despite its short run, the show did feature not only famous entertainers of the day, but one or two whose major fame came later, such as the diminutive comedian Ronnie Corbett.
 Corbett, in his autobiography, High Hopes, described Yana as "the glamorous blonde singer who specialised in plunging necklines and was a tremendous success in the '50s and '60s.
-But her career had its ups and downs--unlike her neckline, which mostly had its downs."
+But her career had its ups and downs – unlike her neckline, which mostly had its downs".
 Corbett also noted that, during the run of the show, Yana was having an affair or at least a flirtation with its writer, Digby Wolfe, who later found greater success with That Was The Week That Was and Rowan and Martin's Laugh-In.

-Yana appeared rather frequently in pantomimes and in variety shows generally, alongside such British stars as Norman Wisdom, Tommy Steele, Arthur Haynes and even George Formby, with whom she was said to have had an affair.
+Yana appeared in several pantomimes and in variety shows, alongside such British stars as Norman Wisdom, Tommy Steele, Arthur Haynes and George Formby, with whom she was said to have had an affair.